-- 3. The legal persons referred to in Article 16 shall be subject to on-site inspections on the basis of a decision of the Authority. - 4.
-Staff and other accompanying persons authorised or appointed by the financial supervisor of the Member State where the inspection is to be conducted shall, under the supervision and coordination of the Authority, actively assist the officials of and other persons authorised by the Authority.
+3. The natural and legal persons referred to in Article 16 shall be subject to on-site inspections on the basis of a decision of the Authority.

+4. Staff and other accompanying persons authorised or appointed by the financial supervisor of the Member State where the inspection is to be conducted shall, under the supervision and coordination of the Authority, actively assist the officials of and other persons authorised by the Authority.
 To that end, they shall enjoy the powers set out in paragraph 2.
-Staff of financial supervisors of the Member State concerned shall also have the right to participate in the on-site inspections. - 5.
-Where the staff of and other accompanying persons authorised or appointed by the Authority find that a person opposes an on-site inspection ordered pursuant to this Article, the financial supervisor of the Member State concerned shall provide the necessary assistance in accordance with national law.
+Staff of financial supervisors of the Member State concerned shall also have the right to participate in the on-site inspections.

+5. Where a person opposes the conduct of an on-site inspection ordered pursuant to this Article, the financial supervisor of the Member State concerned shall provide the necessary assistance in accordance with national law.
 To the extent necessary for the inspection, this assistance shall include the sealing of any business premises and books or records.
 Where that power is not available to the financial supervisor concerned, it shall use its powers to request the necessary assistance of other national authorities.